Table of Contents

 - Polysaccharides: Structural components and energy storage.

-- Proteins: Cellular functions (enzymes, antibodies, receptors, hormones, structural proteins).
+- Proteins: diverse Cellular functions (enzymes, antibodies, receptors, hormones, structural proteins).

 - Collagen: Most abundant protein in animals.